IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Deploying-a-nodejs-application.md

    stderr: /u/cicprov/mnt/CICPY000/workdir/CICPY000/myexpressapp/Express/D20190612.T144609.stderr
    PUSH operation completed</pre>

-   This results in a CICS BUNDLE resource named `Express` being defined, installed, and enabled in CICS.
-If the BUNDLE `Express` was already defined or installed in CICS, it is undeployed first.
+   This results in a CICS BUNDLE resource named `Express` being defined, installed, and enabled in CICS®.
+If the BUNDLE `Express` was already defined or installed in CICS®, it is undeployed first.
 As the BUNDLE is enabled, the application is started.
 If there are errors, retry with the `--verbose` option for more detailed output, or refer to [Troubleshooting](cdp-Log-and-trace-files).

 7. Test the application.